YashdalfTheGray/ecs-tester/README.md

 ## Running the tests

+### Docker easy mode

+All you need to do is create the `.env` file like shown above _somewhere_ on your local machine.
+Then run `docker run -it --name <some_name> --env-file <path_to_env_file> yashdalfthegray/ecs-tester`.
+This will automatically pull the image from DockerHub and run all the tests in the test suite.
+You can then use the docker commands in results section to peek at the results.

+### Locally/Build-Your-Own Docker Image

 To run the tests locally, follow the steps above and run `npm test`.
 This will run the Jest tests using Puppeteer and Chromium headless.
 Any screenshots will be in the `artifacts` folder.

 To run the tests using Docker, run `docker run -it --name <some_name> --env-file .env ecs-tester`.
 Since the container is running in interactive mode, it will print the test results as they happen.

+## Results

 Once the tests are done running in docker, `docker inspect --format='{{.State.ExitCode}}' <name_set_in_run_command>` to check if they ran successfully.
 If successful, this should return `0`.